frederickaplan/fdh/files/PART2/fdh-2-4.md

 Part of the TEI effort for formalising historical textual content can be reinterpreted in this new context using the logic of Regulated Representations.

+Graph modelling is well adapted to situation where texts need to be reconstructed out of multiple fragments.

 These limitations pushed some (Thomas Efner) to suggest NoXML in DH (just like NoSQL in DataScience).
 What are the alternatives?
 What other representation can texts take?